 A.T.: I’m a mere lad of 67 but I too say “Amen” to this. 🙂

-A.T.: The Catholics, like the Jews or any other religious grouping, can fund their own schools if they so desire.
+A.T.: The Catholics, or any other religious grouping, can fund their own schools if they so desire.

 Health Care.
 Agreed but I think a lot of privately manufactured natural health products are useless and possibly dangerous.